 Born in London, my photographic journey started at an early age.

-Following my discharge from service, I returned to the camera, rekindling my passion for creating images that make people look twice.
-I photographed everything.
-From cars to aircraft, flowers to landscapes, portraits to close-ups, and everything in between.
-It was a journey of discovery, meeting some great people, finding new subjects, honing new skills, perfecting a craft that I enjoy and have great love for.
-The journey also had the effect of narrowing down exactly what my eye wanted to see, leading to my preferred monochrome presentation of an image.
-It is not to everyone’s taste, but the tonality, contrast and luminance of an image can bring it to life, in my humble opinion.
-That’s not to say that I don’t take colour images, I certainly do, I just have a comfortable relationship with black and white, which I enjoy greatly.
+My preferred monochrome presentation of images is not to everyone’s taste, but the tonality, contrast and luminance of an image can bring it to life, in my humble opinion.
+That’s not to say that I don’t take colour images, I certainly do, I just have a comfortable relationship with black and white, which I enjoy greatly, and feel it is representative of city life, and the hustle and bustle within them.

 My intent is to capture this ever changing world, with its good and bad points, and create images and art for people to enjoy, wherever they may live.